 It’s better to be safe than sorry.
 Abnormal uterine bleeding can be a sign of a serious health condition, so it’s important to get it checked out as soon as possible.

 If you are a female who is experiencing any type of abnormal bleeding, it is important to see your doctor so that the cause can be found and treated.
+A pelvic exam allows the doctor to inspect for abnormalities that could be contributing to the abnormal bleeding.
 With proper diagnosis and treatment, abnormal uterine bleeding can often be managed quickly and successfully.

 Your OBGYN will be able to determine the cause and provide you with treatment.